nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Finds all issues that contain any of the given keywords in the room number, description or tags.

 <div markdown="block" class="alert alert-info">
-:information_source: `ifind` currently only searches through issues via room number and tags.
+:information_source: `ifind` currently only searches through issues via room number, description or tags.
 Searching by status will be implemented in the future.
 </div>

 Format: `ifind KEYWORD [MORE_KEYWORDS]`